citusdata/podyn/README.md

  -x,--citus                     Create distributed tables using Citus
 ```

-When `-u`/`--postgres-jdbc-url` is omitted, the SQL statements that would otherwise be sent to the database are sent to stdout.
-When `-t`/`--table` is omitted, all DynamoDB tables in the region are replicated.
+When `--postgres-jdbc-url` is omitted, the SQL statements that would otherwise be sent to the database are sent to stdout.
+When `--table` is omitted, all DynamoDB tables in the region are replicated.

 ## Replicate schema and data from DynamoDB